Medowhill/pl_articles/en/11/index.md

 A *type system* is the most popular method to avoid type errors before executions.
 Type systems prove that particular programs never cause type errors at run time without executing them.
 Since they are the semantics of programs before run time, *static semantics* is another name of them.
 To distinguish 'semantics,' whom the previous articles and the current article focus on, from static semantics, *dynamic semantics* means 'semantics,' which defines the run-time behaviors of programs.
 Type systems are out of the scope of the article, and later articles discuss type systems in detail.

-## Encoding WAE with FAE
+## Encoding VAE with FAE

 If one can transform every code of a language into code of another language without changing its meaning, the latter can express everything the former expresses. *Encoding* is rewriting a code written in a language with another language.

-WAE is encodable with FAE; FAE expresses everything WAE expresses; FAE is at least as *expressive* as WAE.
-Precisely, FAE is more expressive than WAE.
-The below \(\mathit{encode}\) function takes an expression of WAE as an argument and returns an expression of FAE; it encodes WAE with FAE.
+VAE is encodable with FAE; FAE expresses everything VAE expresses; FAE is at least as *expressive* as VAE.
+Precisely, FAE is more expressive than VAE.
+The below \(\mathit{encode}\) function takes an expression of VAE as an argument and returns an expression of FAE; it encodes VAE with FAE.

 \[
 \begin{array}{l}